Sansshrey/customer-support-assistant-dfcx/README.md

   value rather than one string with embedded conditions.
 - No Cloud Run/Cloud Functions deployment config is included — the assignment explicitly allows running the webhook locally via ngrok.
+- The composite-input detection in section 7 is intent/pattern-based, so it covers the documented example and similarly-phrased variants well, but — unlike a generative approach — it won't generalize to arbitrarily worded composite complaints outside its training phrases without adding more phrases over time.

+## 10. Demo

+A short recorded demo is available here: **[ADD YOUR VIDEO LINK HERE]**

+It covers:
+- The composite-input example from section 7 above, showing the troubleshooting questions skipped and direct routing to Escalate with the acknowledgment message.
+- A backend-failure scenario (simulated outage-service timeout) with graceful recovery, per the assignment's error-handling requirement.
+- A standard Troubleshooting journey (resolved path), an Outage Check, and one interruption scenario, for completeness.